aquafir/ACE.BaseMod/Samples/Bank/Readme.md

 ### Settings

 * `DirectDeposit` will cause coin sales to be added to the bank instead of using pyreal stacks
+  * `/ddt` will toggle a players use of this feature in case the server wants it enabled but a player does not

 * `VendorsUseBank` will use banked items to complete the transaction first
 * `ExcessSetToMax` will reduce a quantity exceeding the max to the max amount